University of Southampton: University College

-In 1902, the Hartley College became the Hartley University college, a degree awarding branch of the University of London.
+In 1902, the Hartley College became the Hartley University College, a degree awarding branch of the University of London.
 This was after inspection of the teaching and finances by the University College Grants Committee, and donations from Council members (including William Darwin the then Treasurer).
 An increase in student numbers in the following years motivated fund raising efforts to move the college to greenfield land around Back Lane (now University Road) in the Highfield area of Southampton.
 On 20 June 1914, Viscount Haldane opened the new site of the renamed Southampton University College.
 However, the outbreak of the First World War six weeks later meant no lectures could take place there, as the buildings were handed over by the college authorities for use as a military hospital.
 To cope with the volume of casualties, wooden huts were erected at the rear of the building.
-These were donated to university by the War Office after the end of fighting, in time for the transfer from the high street premises in 1920.
-At this time, Highfield Hall, a former country house and overlooking Southampton Common, for which a lease had earlier been secured, commenced use as a halls of residence for female students.
+These were donated to the university by the War Office after the end of fighting, in time for the transfer from the high street premises in 1920.
+At this time, Highfield Hall, a former country house and overlooking Southampton Common, for which a lease had earlier been secured, commenced use as a hall of residence for female students.
 South Hill, on what is now the Glen Eyre Halls Complex was also acquired, along with South Stoneham House to house male students.

-Further expansion through the 1920s and 1930s was made possible through private donors, such as the two daughters of Edward Turner Sims for the construction of the university library, and from the people of Southampton, enabling new buildings on both sides of University Road.
+Further expansion through the 1920s and 1930s was made possible through private donors, such as Edward Turner Sims's two daughters Mary and Margaret for the construction of the university library, to fulfil a request in his will, and from the people of Southampton, enabling new buildings on both sides of University Road.
 During World War II the university suffered damage in the Southampton Blitz with bombs landing on the campus and its halls of residence.
 The college decided against evacuation, instead expanding its Engineering Department, School of Navigation and developing a new School of Radio Telegraphy.
 The university hosted the Supermarine plans and design team for a period but in December 1940 further bomb hits resulted in it being relocated to Hursley House.

 Halls of residence were used to house Polish, French and American troops.
-After the war, departments such as Electronics grew under the influence of Erich Zepler and the Institute of Sound and Vibration was established.
+After the war, departments such as Electronics grew under the influence of professor Erich Zepler and the Institute of Sound and Vibration was established.